 Friday, April 4, 2014: Opening of Oak Park Studio Balcony installation and tours

-For the first time in the Trust’s history, the Studio Balcony will be open to the public as an extension of the Home and Studio Interior Guided Tour.
+For the first time in the Trust’s history, the Studio Balcony was opened to the public as an extension of the Home and Studio Interior Guided Tour.
 Inside Wright’s Studio is offered at 9:30 am and 4 pm daily.

 Saturday and Sunday May 17-18, 2014: ALL WRIGHT Housewalk and Ragtime Benefit Concert